-When using the wired headphones, if the front seat passengers play a CD in the Radio with Six-Disc CD (if equipped) or use XM[TM] Satellite Radio Service (if equipped), you will hear the audio for these sources, instead of the DVD or CD that is currently playing through the RSE.
+When using the wired headphones, if the front seat passengers play a CD in the Radio with Six-Disc CD (if equipped) or use XM^{TM} Satellite Radio Service (if equipped), you will hear the audio for these sources, instead of the DVD or CD that is currently playing through the RSE.

 Notice: Do not store the headphones in heat or direct sunlight.
 This could damage the headphones and repairs will not be covered by your warranty.
+Storage in extreme cold can weaken the batteries.
 Keep the headphones stored in a cool, dry place.